LudwigBau/DWD_Weather_Data_2023/README.md

 Temperature: scale 1-10 for each month average
 Sunshine: convert into hours /3600
-Percipitation: One class for no rain 9 for rest
+Percipitation: One class for no rain; 9 for rest

 ## States and Station IDs